bluedata-katacoda/katacoda-scenarios/Spark_upgrade_scenarios/step9.md

 Congratulations you have successfully upgraded spark with notebook image.

-To make the new image appear in App Store.
+To make the new image appear in App Store
 Copy the bin file to /srv/bluedata/catalog using the following commad
 <br>`cp bdcatalog-centos7-bluedata-spark231mjuphub7x-2.1.bin /srv/bluedata/catalog`{{execute}}